 An important part of the life of the school is extra-curricular activities.
-Some of these are organised by staff during lunchtime and after school and can include Chess, Computing, Singing and a range of sports, depending on the demand.
+Some of these are organised by staff during lunchtime and after school and can include Chess, Darts, Crafts, and a range of sports, depending on the demand.
 School teams often play after school or at the weekend and there are music practices at lunchtime.
 Success in sporting competitions has continued to progress in recent years with high levels of commitment from both the pupils and staff involved.
-The library is available to pupils at break and lunchtime and a homework club runs at lunchtimes.
+The library is available to pupils at break and lunchtime.
 The school website gives more up-to-date details.